HotanLee/SFA/README.md

-# Stochastic Feature Averaging for Learning with Long-Tailed Noisy Labels
+# [IJCAI'23]Stochastic Feature Averaging for Learning with Long-Tailed Noisy Labels
 PyTorch Code for the following paper at IJCAI2023

 <b>Title</b>: <i>Stochastic Feature Averaging for Learning with Long-Tailed Noisy Labels</i>